nuriel77/iri-playbook/docs/post-installation.rst

 Post Installation
 *****************

+At time of writing, the database is quite large (10GB+).
+In order to help your node catch up to speed it is recommended to download a fully synced database copy.
+Please refer to ref:`getFullySyncedDB` on how to get this done.

 We can run a few checks to verify everything is running as expected.
 First, let's use the ``systemctl`` utility to check status of iri (this is the main full node application)